 The first step is to check the eligibility criteria

 - Be a New Zealand citizen, or ordinarily resident in New Zealand, or overseas persons allowed under the Overseas Investment Act 2005;

-- Be an owner-occupier of that household unit for the duration of the loan; OR be a former owner-occupier of the household unit.
-To be eligible, former owner-occupiers must own only one property (the affected unit).
-For former owner-occupiers, a condition of the loan is that the owner either sells the property or moves back in within two years of the property being removed from the Earthquake-prone Building Register.
+- Be an owner-occupier of that household unit for the duration of the loan, or a former-owner occupier (on the condition that the applicant returns to live in the property or sells within two years of the property being removed from the EPB register).

 - the inability to obtain finance for EPB seismic retrofit from a Reserve Bank of New Zealand registered bank or non-bank deposit taker; or

 - where finance from one of the above entities can be obtained it is conditional upon the unit being sold when the building is no longer earthquake prone; or

 - where finance from one of the above entities can be obtained, but would cause the owner significant financial hardship;